 Biography: Christine Neill graduated from the University of Queensland (Australia) with a B. Economics (Hons) in 1992, and went to work as an economist in the Australian Treasury and later the Department of Foreign Affairs and Trade.
 She returned to her studies in?

-Areas of Expertise: Economics of education; School testing and quality; access to postsecndary education; Federal and international fiscal policy; Monetary policy and inflation.
+Areas of Expertise: Economics of education; School testing and quality; Access to postsecondary education; Federal and international fiscal policy; Monetary policy and inflation;

 Biography: David Johnson is Professor of Economics at Wilfrid Laurier University.
-Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education.
-His published work includes the studies of Canada's international?
+Professor Johnson's areas of specialty are macroeconomics, international finance and, more recently, the economics of education. ?

 Professor Emeritus (Economics) CAS